danielgerlag/powerfx-rust/readme.md

 ## Status

-This library is still an an alpha status.
+This library is still in an alpha status.
 The following functions have been implemented:

 - Table
 - First